BenUCL/3D-Reefs/m-splam/M-SPLAM_LICHTFELD_SETUP.md

 g++ --version   # Should show: g++ (Ubuntu 14.x.x)
 ```

-**Note:** Upgrading to GCC-14 does NOT break the MASt3R-SLAM conda environment because:
-- Conda env uses its own runtime libraries (`libstdc++.so.6.0.34` from conda's `libstdcxx-ng=15.2.0`)
-- System GCC is only used for compilation, not runtime
+**Note:** System GCC-14 is only used for compilation.
+If you have existing conda environments with compiled packages, they won't be affected since they use their own runtime libraries.
-- Already-built conda packages (lietorch, curope) continue to work

 ---